 - 1. 4 Quizzes-total = 20%

 - 2. Midterm Exam = 30 %; Final Exam = 35%

 - 3. Attendance/Participation = 5 %

-- 4. Chapter & Class Assignments-total = 10% - Quizzes.
+- 4. Chapter & Class Assignments-total = 10%

+- Quizzes.
 There will be four quizzes; each will be in a multiple choice format.
 Each quiz is worth 5%, for a total of 20%.
-Please refer to page 6 of this course outline for more information on missed quizzes. - Midterm and Final Exam.
+Quiz dates are posted on page 4 of this outline.
+Please refer to page 6 of this course outline for more information on missed quizzes.

+- Midterm and Final Exam.
 The midterm and final exams will include multiple-choice and short answer questions.
 The multiple choice questions are taken "primarily" from the test-bank and the short answer questions will be taken primarily from the lecture material.
 The final exam will not be cumulative; it will cover material from after the midterm to the end of term.
 The midterm is worth 30% and final exam are worth 35% each.

-Please refer to page 6 of this outline for more information on missing the midterm or final exam.
+Exam dates are posted on page 4 of this outline.
+Please refer to pages 6 of this outline for more information on missing the midterm or final exam.

-- 3. Participation/Attendance.
+- 2. Participation/Attendance.
 Student input during lectures is enthusiastically welcomed and strongly encouraged.
 There are a variety of ways that you can contribute to the lectures, such as asking relevant questions, making insightful comments during the lectures, contributing to discussion during group work.
 Attendance will be taken every class.
 Attendance may be taken more than once during a class period.
-Please note that in my courses, students who miss more than 10% of classes without an acceptable excuse may be debarred from writing the final exam. - 4.
+Please note that in my courses, students who miss more than 10% of classes without an acceptable excuse may be debarred from writing the final exam. - 3.
 Chapter Assignments.
-There will be 9 multiple choice chapter assignments, each comprised of questions taken from the test bank.
-Your marks across all the assignments will be averaged.
+There will be 8 multiple choice chapter assignments, each comprised of questions taken from the test bank Your marks across all the assignments will be averaged.
 The average mark of all the assignments is worth 10% of your overall grade.
 These assignments will be posted on Moodle and you will answer the questions on Moodle.
-Hard deadlines for each assignment will be indicated on Moodle.
-Recommended deadlines will be announced in class
+Soft and Hard deadlines for each assignment will be announced in class and indicated on Moodle.